 Pomeranians are prone to retaining their baby teeth and growing adult teeth at the same time.
 This means that they have two sets of teeth.
 This can force the teeth to grow abnormally, grow into the mouth plate and in severe cases can prevent the pom from eating normally.
 You should make regular checks on how the puppies’ teeth are developing.
 Should you notice the development of two sets of teeth, you should take your puppy to the vet to have the retained teeth removed.
 Note: This procedure is usually classed as cosmetic with insurance companies and therefore may not be covered.

 This is basically a ‘soft spot’ on the dogs head.
-In many young dogs the skull bones are not fused at birth, but instead will close slowly over a three- to six-month period.
+In many young dogs the skull bones are not fused at birth, but instead will close slowly.
+In mature dogs, 18 months and over, the fontanelle should be fully closed.
 Occasionally these bones fail to close, but the dog is still healthy.
 In these cases, however, the dog’s owners need to be very careful, since any injury or bumps to the animal’s head could cause significant brain damage, as well as conditions like epilepsy.

 This is basically a slipped knee, where the knee joint (patella) ‘pops’ in and out of place.
 Usual sign is the dog walking on three legs for a couple of steps until the joint ‘pops’ back into place.
 It can be a hereditary defect or caused from jumping too much (on and off high sofas), or from an injury early on in life.
 Once a dog has been diagnosed with patella luxation, they can make a full recovery with veterinary treatment, but it may still recur.